Certified DevSecOps Expert CDE

 - A CDE is able to write custom rulesets and reduce false-positive fatigue using automation.

-- Course participants should have Certified DevSecOps Professional (CDP) certification.
+- Course participants must have the Certified DevSecOps Professional (CDP) certification.

 - Course participants should have a basic understanding of Application Security Practices like SAST, DAST, etc.,